00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 Arf uses Persona to handle KYC/KYB processes.
 Most KYC checks are completed in 2-3 minutes without human intervention from Arf's compliance team.
 However, all KYB applications require manual review, which can take a few days depending on the completeness of the submitted documents.
 Please allow time for this turnaround.

-You don’t need to wait for a campaign to launch to begin the KYC/KYB process.
+You don't need to wait for a campaign to launch to begin the KYC/KYB process.
 You can start by clicking any existing campaign (e.g., the Scroll campaign) to complete KYC/KYB.
-Completing this process doesn’t commit you to an investment, but it ensures you can deposit immediately when a new pool opens, giving you maximum opportunity to participate in the campaign.
+Completing this process doesn't commit you to an investment, but it ensures you can deposit immediately when a new pool opens, giving you maximum opportunity to participate in the campaign.

 ### What is the required minimum investment amount?